 1. “Stuff Station” — The One Place to Keep Everything

 There’s so much to keep track of during back-to-school season, it gets overwhelming.
-When school is back in session, so are all of those music lessons, soccer practices and martial arts classes.
+When school is back in session, so are all of those music lessons, soccer practices, and martial arts classes.
 As parents of active children, you are guaranteed to be dealing with more STUFF.
 How do you keep it all straight and teach your children to be responsible for their things on any given day?
 Keep it all in one place, and color-code it!
-Your kids’ activity station can come in many different shapes and forms, but here is one ‘stuff station’ idea we thought was appealing to the eye and high functional.
+Your kids’ activity station can come in many different shapes and forms, but here is one ‘stuff station’ idea we thought was appealing to the eye and highly functional.
 Check out this and more organization hacks from IAmNotTheBabysitter.com

 2. There’s a Bag for That

-Once you create a ‘stuff station’ for homework, permission slips and projects be sure to add a hook for an after-school activity drawstring bag.
+Once you create a ‘stuff station’ for homework, permission slips and projects are sure to add a hook for an after-school activity drawstring bag.
 If you have a child with a lot of various interests, consider making an individual drawstring bag that is designated as the one place to keep any and all equipment for each sport or lesson.
-On Mondays and Wednesdays your child knows to grab the yellow drawstring bag with their shin guards and cleats for soccer.
+On Mondays and Wednesdays, your child knows to grab the yellow drawstring bag with their shin guards and cleats for soccer.
 On Thursday the red bag is ready at the door for martial arts.
 Momtastic.com has a great DIY tutorial for customizable drawstring bags.
 So simple!

 3. Car Homework Station